 Bite Inhibition Why Puppies Nip and Bite

-Puppies have painfully sharp little piranha like teeth, almost like hypodermic needles, fortunately the jaw muscles are extremely under-developed,
+Puppies have painfully sharp little piranha like teeth, almost like hypodermic needles, fortunately the jaw muscles are extremely under-developed at this time in their life.

-One of the main reasons why you should never play tug with a young puppy is you could dislocate the jaw and misalign or damage the teeth.
+One of the main reasons why you should never play tug with a young puppy, you can dislocate the jaw and misalign or damage the teeth.

 Nature has given them these underdeveloped muscles to enable pups to play-bite safely.